What industry need to do each year

 Registered charities

-Charities registered with the Australian Charities and Not-for-profits Commission (ACNC) at 30 June each year are excluded from industry funding obligations and will not receive an invoice from ASIC.
+Charities registered with the Australian Charities and Not-for-profits Commission (ACNC) at 30 June each year are excluded from industry funding obligations and will not receive a levy notice from ASIC.

 Individuals acting on behalf of the entity